-The process of developing a game emphasizes a project-oriented approach to iterative design, collaboration and both self-directed and peer-directed learning opportunities, and is intended to be an exercise in enquiry-based learning and problem-solving.
+The process of developing a game emphasises a project-oriented approach to iterative design, collaboration and both self-directed and peer-directed learning opportunities, and is intended to be an exercise in enquiry-based learning and problem-solving.

-Interested in using the Australian STEM Video Game Challenge with your students but have very limited knowledge of the game design and development process?
+Interested in using the STEM Video Game Challenge with your students, but have limited knowledge of the game design and development process?

 Parent/Guardian Permission Form